 John Reed was originally Johannes Reith, an illiterate Hessian soldier who saw action during the American Revolution underneath Colonel Friedrich von Purbeck.
 He later deserted the British with his arms and equipment somewhere outside of what is now Savannah, Georgia.
 He settled first in the lower part of North Carolina and later upper Mecklenburg County.
 He finally landed in Cabarrus County, where an ethnic German enclave had come together.
 This is where he anglicized his name and also where he struck gold.

-Reed died a very rich man thanks to the mine.
+Reed died a wealthy man thanks to the mine.
 Still, he lived a modest life, largely investing the money that he made back in the land and in the slaves to work it.
 He purchased an additional 2,000 acres of land in the area, retaining about half of it and flipping the other half.
 At a time when the average North Carolinian owned no slaves, Reed and his partners joined the upper crust of society by being part of the top 2 percent of all slave owners in the state.

 Other North Carolina Farmers Get in on the Action